awsdocs/amazon-gamelift-developer-guide/doc_source/realtime-script-uploading.md

 ------
 #### [ AWS CLI ]

 To create a script with the AWS CLI, open a command line window and use the `create-script` command to define the new script and upload your server script files\.
-See complete documentation on this command in the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/gamelift/create-script.html)\.
+See complete documentation on this command in the [AWS CLI command reference](https://docs.aws.amazon.com/cli/latest/reference/gamelift/create-script.html)\.
 [Get and install the AWS Command Line Interface tool\.](https://aws.amazon.com/cli/)

 **To create a script resource**